 4. Don’t smoke cigarettes

-It is common knowledge cigarettes are unhealthy and can contribute to lung problems.
+It is common knowledge cigarettes are unhealthy and can contribute to different health problems.
 But the ingredients in cigarettes can also weaken your immune system and leave you more likely to get sick.

 If you’re a smoker, you could be hindering your body’s immune response.